It's vs Its

 - This computer learns from its mistakes and becomes better at playing chess.

-- He soon realized it's in his interest to plead guilty.
+- He soon realized it's in his best interest to plead guilty.

 Comments: It's vs Its